lp-malliniak/warsztatyAzureOpenShift/README.md

 To configure Azure as the Cloud Provider for OpenShift Container Platform, you will need to create an Azure Active Directory Service Principal.
 The easiest way to perform this task is via the Azure CLI.
 Below are the steps for doing this.

-Assigning permissions to the entire Subscription is the easiest method but does give the Service Principal permissions to all resources in the Subscription.
-Assigning permissions to only the Resource Group is the most secure as the Service Principal is restricted to only that one Resource Group.

 **Azure CLI 2.0**

 1. az group create --name ... --location 'Southeast Asia'